ceph/ceph/doc/cephadm/install.rst

 Enabling OSD memory autotuning
 ------------------------------

-It is recommended to enable ``osd_memory_target_autotune``. in order to maximise the performance of the cluster.
+.. warning:: By default, cephadm enables ``osd_memory_target_autotune`` on bootstrap, with ``mgr/cephadm/autotune_memory_target_ratio`` set to ``.7`` of total host memory.

 See :ref:`osd_autotune`.

+To deploy hyperconverged Ceph with TripleO, please refer to the TripleO documentation: `Scenario: Deploy Hyperconverged Ceph <https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/features/cephadm.html#scenario-deploy-hyperconverged-ceph>`_

-In case the cluster hardware is not exclusively used by Ceph (hyperconverged), reduce the memory consuption of Ceph like so:
+In other cases where the cluster hardware is not exclusively used by Ceph (hyperconverged), reduce the memory consumption of Ceph like so:

   .. prompt:: bash #